NathanHarrington/NathanHarrington.github.io/content/posts/transformative_virtual_assistant_development.md

 Write the full job text first:
 <pre>

-Find the names and product listing of transmission diffraction grating companies.
+Title: Find the names and product listing of transmission diffraction grating companies.

+Follow the steps below and stop after 3 hours and share your results.

 Search google for "transmission diffraction grating" without the quotes